Virginia Tech® home

 • Dressing nicely and appropriately is a compliment to the person you meet, so if in doubt, err on the side of dressing to a higher standard than you might need to.

 • Never confuse an interview or business function with a social event.
-Don't dress for a party or a date.
+Don't wear clothing intended for a party or other social occasion.

 • Not every contact with an employer requires interview attire.
 For some occasions business casual is appropriate.
 See business casual for when to wear it and what it is.

-• Changes in fashion influence some things, like the width of lapels, the cut of pants, or the colors of blouses, shirts, and ties available in the stores.
+• Changes in fashion influence some things, like the width of lapels, the cut of pants, or the colors of blouses, shirts, and ties available from merchandisers.
 Basic professional attire does not change with the whims of fashion.
 A good suit should last five to ten years, depending on its quality, how hard you wear it, how well you care for it, and if it continues to fit you well.
-You can express fashion trends in your off-the-job clothes, and to some extent in your accessories.
+You can express fashion trends in your off-the-job clothing, and to some extent in your accessories.

 Suit: